logseq/logseq-plugin-samples/README.md

 #### Using `nvm` to install `node` and `npm`

 For those who are not familiar with the installation of Node.js and NPM, a simple solution would be to install **Node Version Manager (NVM)**[(link)](https://github.com/nvm-sh/nvm).
-The installation is straighforward: just download and run the [installation bash script](https://github.com/nvm-sh/nvm/blob/v0.38.0/install.sh).
+The installation is straightforward: just download and run the [installation bash script](https://github.com/nvm-sh/nvm/blob/v0.38.0/install.sh).
 You may need to give access permissions to the script.

-After installing `nvm`, using the command `nvm install 16`(for current) or `nvm install 14`(for LTS), youll be able to unstall install the current version of node and npm on your machine.
-Because `nvm` installs locally, there is not need for the `sudo` command.
+After installing `nvm`, using the command `nvm install 16`(for current) or `nvm install 14`(for LTS), you'll be able to install the current version of node and npm on your machine.
+Because `nvm` installs locally, there is no need for the `sudo` command.

 For those familiar, `nvm` acts similarly to `anaconda`: the same way you can select your version of python with anaconda, you can choose your version of node.js.

 ### Usage